 And Dragonsreach has a fair bit in common with Théoden's hall of Meduseld, and they both owe a fair bit to Heorot, featured in Beowulf, which is also a real place.

-The whole city of Whiterun is definitely based on the Rohirric town of Edoras: Its silhouette when looking from the path to Riverwood resembles Edoras' first shot in the movie The Two Towers, its symbol shows a horse's head on the top half, and the Whiterun Guards wear a yellow uniform, when one of Rohan's colors was that same gold (if a little bit darker).
-The clincher is that Edoras is described in passing as having a stream which rises from in front of the door of Meduseld and flows through the whole town to exit by the gate: it's such a minor detail the fact Whiterun has the same thing must be intentional.
+The whole city of Whiterun is definitely based on the Rohirric town of Edoras.
+Its silhouette when looking from the path to Riverwood resembles Edoras' first shot in the movie The Two Towers, its symbol shows a horse's head on the top half, and the Whiterun Guards wear a yellow uniform, when one of Rohan's colors was that same gold (if a little bit darker).
+The clincher is that Edoras is described in passing as having a stream which rises from in front of the door of Meduseld and flows through the whole town to exit by the gate: it's such a minor detail, the fact that Whiterun has the same thing must be intentional.

-The story of Olaf One-Eye and Dragonsreach is reminiscent of a Polish folk tale about the founding of Krakow, which states that the first king of Poland took the throne when he slew a dragon and built his castle around its lair, from which the city of Krakow was built out from.
+The story of Olaf One-Eye and Dragonsreach is reminiscent of a Polish folk tale about the founding of Krakow, which states that the first king of Poland took the throne when he slew a dragon and built his castle around its lair, out from which the city of Krakow was built.

 In the quest in which the player (has the option to) obtain the horse Frost, you will also receive Frost's lineage papers.
 Upon reading said papers, the player will discover - among other things - that Frost's father was Sleipnir.
 Sleipnir was Odin's horse (and Loki's child) in Norse Mythology.